leonardr/botfriend/README.md

 # `__init__.py`

 This is where the bot's source code lives.
 There's only one rule here: you have to define a class called `Bot`.
-The `botfriend` scripts are going to load that class, instantiate it, and use it to make that bot's contribution to whatever the script is supposed to do.
+The Botfriend scripts are going to load that class, instantiate it, and use it to make that bot's contribution to whatever the script is supposed to do.
 The bot may be asked to post something, list previous posts, or whatever.